Sculpture Plaza

 The park has no dedicated parking, but there is paid metered parking at two lots directly across the street.
 There is also paid metered parking on several nearby streets.
 View the Ann Arbor DDA's guide to parking in Downtown Ann Arbor to learn more about parking downtown.

 The park is accessible by foot and bicycle using the surrounding streets.
 Catherine street has a protected bike lane.
-There are four bike racks in the park.
+There are bike racks in the park.

 Public Transportation